 Eating disorders

-Eating disorders like anorexia nervosa can disrupt hormone levels, resulting in insufficient estrogen, inadequate bone density, and other consequences.
+Eating disorders like anorexia nervosa can disrupt hormone levels, resulting in insufficient estrogen, inadequate bone density, infertility, and other consequences.

 Birth control